bluz71/bluz71.github.io/_posts/2017-06-09-the-treats-of-neovim.md

 The Treats of Neovim
 ====================
 [Neovim](https://neovim.io) bills itself as *literally the future of Vim*.
-This post will delve into Neovim to see what it has to offer.
+This post will delve into Neovim to see *some* of what it has to offer.

-Firstly, for those that haven't been following, Neovim is a recent fork of the [Vim](http://www.vim.org/) text editor that began in 2014.

-This post will try and explain the highlights, as I see them, with Neovim.
+This post will try and explain the treats, as I see them, with Neovim.
 It may also help explain why Neovim even exists at all.

+Note, for those that haven't been following, Neovim is a recent fork of the [Vim](http://www.vim.org/) text editor that began in 2014.

 Setup
 =====